alandsilva/farm-data-exercise/README.md

 docker-compose -f docker-compose.dev.yml up
 ```

-This will take a few minutes to complete.
+This will take a few minutes to complete the first time you run it.
 Then from your browser you can access:

 - React client from http://localhost:3000